ianmcvann/ClarityGovWeb/content/en/roadmap/index.md

 Hello and welcome to the ClarityGov API roadmap.
 This page is a living document that outlines the current and future development of the ClarityGov API.
 If you have any questions or suggestions, please contact us using the report form [here](/report).

 My name is [Ian McVann](https://github.com/ianmcvann) and I am the developer of the ClarityGov API.
-I am current college student majoring in International Affairs and Computer Science at the [George Washington University](https://gwu.edu).
+I am a current college student majoring in International Affairs and Computer Science at the [George Washington University](https://gwu.edu).
 This project is a passion project of mine that I work on in my spare time, as I believe that government data should be free and accessible to all.

 ClarityGov API is a free, public developer API for accessing government legislative data in a standardized format.
 The API is currently in beta and is being actively developed, and is subject to change.